-Sponsored by BCN Business Services.
+Sponsored by ACCOMPANY.

 In Spain there are basically two ways the social security services will make you pay your contributions.
 The first is as an employee: your contributions will be withheld from your earnings and listed on your pay slip as part of the régimen general.
 Or, if you are an entrepreneur registered as an autonomo (freelancer), you will have to pay your contribution directly within the Régimen Especial de Trabajadores Autónomos (RETA).